strawpants/homep8ge/archetypes/post.md

     - "post"
 tags:
     - "meta"
-    - "test"
 images:
     - "/images/default.jpg" #specify images which are given to FB and co to add while linking
 cardthumbimage: "/images/default.jpg" #optional: default solid color if unset
-cardheaderimage: "/images/default.jpg" #optional: default solid color if unset
+cardheaderimage: "/images/default.jpg" #optional: default solid color if unset set with: hcardbackground: "#263238"
-cardbackground: "#263238" #optional: card background color; only shows when no image specified
 cardtitlecolor: "#fafafa" #optional: can be changed to make text visible over card image
 tweetshare: "Do academics really need a homepage?"
 "author":